TEAMSchools/mssql-warehouse/README.md

 # gabby

 ## General Rules & Guidelines

+- Use snake_case for all identifiers
+- Prefer standard SQL functions over vendor-specific functions for portability
 - Almost always prefer CTEs over subqueries
 - Alias column and table names explicitly with `AS`
 - `INNER JOIN` should be used explicitly; avoid using a naked `JOIN`